embcla/k3s/README.md

 * node1
 * node2

-It is based on the work of Michaelc0n available here http://devnetstack.com/kubernetes-the-easy-way-with-k3s/
+It is based on the work of Michaelc0n available here<br/>
+http://devnetstack.com/kubernetes-the-easy-way-with-k3s/

-And is taking inspiration also from the work of Osvaldo Toja available here https://medium.com/@toja/running-k3s-with-metallb-on-vagrant-bd9603a5113b
+And is taking inspiration also from the work of Osvaldo Toja available here<br/>
+https://medium.com/@toja/running-k3s-with-metallb-on-vagrant-bd9603a5113b

 # Functionality
-The main functionality of multi-master is currently broken.
-The generic vagrant configuration created by Michaelc0n is working, while the second master is not.
+Moved to a configuration similar to that of the Rancher K3S Masterclass of 17th December 2019 ( https://www.youtube.com/watch?v=_lNnrrp-8zQ ): external MySQL database, external token secret.
+All machines load the same token, masters use the MySQL for datastore.

+This way the cluster does come up showing two masters, but tainting the masters doesn't work: master1 still executes all pods.

+# To Do
+Fix tainting<br/>
+Fix virtual ip<br/>
+Fix mysql single point of failure<br/>
+Run something useful<br/>